Theme

 What appears notable

-Based on the repository materials, the main point of interest is the combination of a studio-style hierarchy with a large set of skills, hooks, and rules intended to create stronger coordination and quality control inside one development workflow.
+Based on the repository materials, what readers may want to notice is the combination of a studio-style hierarchy with a large set of skills, hooks, and rules intended to create stronger coordination and quality control inside one development workflow.

 Before using